 Summary: This lesson introduces kindergarteners to the concept of community and helps them understand the different roles and responsibilities within a community.

-Topic: Community and Roles
+Topic: Understanding Our Community

 - Know what a community is and identify examples of communities.

 - Understand the roles and responsibilities of community members.

 - Can identify and describe different community helpers and their roles.

 This lesson will be taught using a combination of interactive discussions, visual aids, and hands-on activities to engage the students and enhance their understanding of the topic.

 - Picture cards of community helpers

 - Construction paper

 1. Begin the lesson by asking the students what they think a community is.
 Write their responses on the board.